How Much Does a Home Security System Cost?

 How Much Does It Cost to Install a Home Security System?

 The first consideration when pricing a home security system is choosing equipment that meets your needs.
-Those living in a small apartment or a home with only one entrance may find that a basic camera that sends alerts to a smartphone when it detects unexpected movement is sufficient.
-If that's the case, there are a range of cameras that can be had in the $100 range.
-Or you could even go with one of Amazon's WYZE cameras, which cost less than $30, offer live video monitoring plus the storage of footage on an SD card, and can send push notifications to your smartphone when motion is detected.
+Those living in a small apartment or a home with only one entrance may find that a basic security camera that sends alerts to a smartphone when it detects unexpected movement is sufficient.
+If that's the case, there’s a range of cameras that can be had in the $100 to $200 (CAD 137 to CAD 274) range, according to Security.org.
+Or you could even go with one of Amazon's WYZE cameras, which start from around $30 (CAD 41), offer live video monitoring plus the storage of footage on an SD card, and can send push notifications to your smartphone when motion is detected.

-To build a more advanced system, equipment such as contact and motion sensors average about $50 each, but can vary from company to company.
-While the basic equipment remains affordable to most, prices can quickly add up when you throw in more complex devices like outdoor security cameras, which can cost as much as $300.
+To build a more advanced system, you might want home security equipment such as contact and motion sensors.
+Cost-wise, LawnStarter says these average about $25 to $300 (CAD 34 to CAD 412) each, but can vary from company to company.
+While the basic equipment remains affordable to most, prices can quickly add up when you throw in more complex devices like outdoor security cameras, which can cost as much as $400 (CAD 549).
 Companies typically offer equipment bundling packages that are geared to suit customers’ individual needs.
-For example, SimpliSafe and ADP have comprehensive monitoring equipment bundles for about $200.
+For example, some brands offer comprehensive monitoring equipment bundles for around $260 (CAD 357).

 The long-term costs associated with home security systems depend largely on monitoring fees.
 Although the majority of your home security system costs will depend on the equipment you purchase, sometimes these systems have long-term costs associated with their operation.
 For example, you might choose to pay for around-the-clock monitoring services or security camera cloud storage, which offers a backup of all your video footage to review in case of a break-in.